Battle of Long Island: Disengagement

 Continental Army troops who were not killed or captured escaped behind the fortified American position at Brooklyn Heights.
-Howe then ordered all of his troops to halt the attack, despite the protests of many officers in his command who believed that they should push on to Brooklyn Heights.
+Howe then ordered all of his troops to halt the attack, despite the protests of many officers in his command who believed they should push on to Brooklyn Heights.
 Howe had decided against a direct frontal assault on the entrenched American positions, choosing instead to begin a siege and setting up lines of circumvallation around the American positions.
 He believed the Americans to be essentially trapped, with his troops blocking escape by land and the Royal Navy in control of the East River, which they would have to cross to reach Manhattan Island.